-Consider these growing conditions when trying to grow weeping fig indoors:
+Consider these guidelines when trying to grow weeping fig indoors:

-- Light: They need a bright room, even with a little direct sun in the morning.
-In their native habitat, they are often grown in semi-shady conditions, but indoors they need good light to thrive.
+- Light: The weeping fig needs a bright room, even with a little direct sun in the morning.
+In its native habitat, it is often grown in semi-shady conditions, but indoors it needs good light to thrive.

-- Water: Keep steadily moist, but don't allow it to sit in water or it will drop leaves and suffer from root rot.
+- Water: Keep the plant steadily moist, but don't allow it to sit in water or it will drop leaves and suffer from root rot.